-• Conservatively estimated health risk impacts due to emissions from the plant that are to be used for screening purposes only: Cancer risk (in millions) and chronic hazard index impacts unless an "" has been added to the end of the plant name, in which case, the values were derived from a site-specific health risk assessment.
-Please note that the screening values do not include acute hazard index since the maximum values are significantly below the thresholds.
+• Conservatively estimated health risk impacts due to emissions from the plant that are to be used for screening purposes only: Cancer risk (in millions) and chronic hazard index impacts unless an "\" has been added to the end of the plant name, in which case, the values were derived from a site-specific health risk assessment.
+Please note that the screening values do not include acute hazard index since the maximum values were found to be extremely low.

-• Conservatively estimated PM{2.5} concentrations (in units of micrograms per cubic meters)
+• Conservatively estimated PM2.5 concentrations (in units of micrograms per cubic meters)

-The screening-level health risk impacts in the permitted source screening table are calculated using health effect values adopted by the Office of Environmental Health Hazard Assessment (OEHHA); health-protective assumptions relating to the extent of an individual's exposure, including age sensitivity factors; and a conservative modeling procedure to establish the extent to which a TAC is dispersed in the atmosphere after its release from the source.
+The screening-level health risk impacts in the permitted source screening table are calculated using health effect values adopted by the Office of Environmental Health Hazard Assessment

+(OEHHA); health-protective assumptions relating to the extent of an individual's exposure, including age sensitivity factors; and a conservative modeling procedure to establish the extent to which a TAC is dispersed in the atmosphere after its release from the source.